 Since 2013, the program has offered age-appropriate, interactive activities that highlight all four fields.
 Its primary goal is to reach out to schools with high concentrations of students of color and students who will be among the first in their families to attend college.
 Presenters highlight the incredible contributions that anthropologists make to social justice and how anthropology can be an avenue to social change and a potential career path.

 Anthropologists Go Back to School was spearheaded by Dr. Johnnetta B. Cole, former president of Spelman College and Bennet College, and director emerita of the Smithsonian National Museum of African Art.
 “An education that teaches you to understand something about the world has done only half of the assignment,” Dr. Cole said.
 “The other half is to teach you to do something about making the world a better place.”

 How to participate:

 Anthropologists Go Back to School runs concurrently with the AAA Annual Meeting.
-The volunteer and school sign up portal will open in the Fall of 2022.
+The 2023 volunteer form will open in early in fall.